Racists targeted England’s Black players. 1 million people have signed a petition to ban abusers from matches for life.

 As of Wednesday morning local time, more than 1 million people had signed their names — a figure that continues to climb as people across the nation learn of the women’s efforts and share the petition.

-Under regulations designed to deter offensive behavior from 1989, those who hurl racist abuse at players from the stands at stadiums are banned from attending matches but the rules do not cover online trolling — of which there is plenty.
+Under regulations from 1989 designed to deter offensive behavior, those who hurl racist abuse at players from the stands at stadiums are banned from attending matches.
+But the rules do not cover online trolling — of which there is plenty.

 Facing growing criticism, the prime minister announced Wednesday that the order would be extended to cover online racism, Sky News reported.

-In an email to The Washington Post, Abdullatif said that the response to the petition has been “incredible” and promised that the group’s work was just beginning.
+In an email to The Washington Post, Abdullatif said the response to the petition has been “incredible” and promised that the group’s work was just beginning.

 “We need to see action.
 We need to ensure we’re not just talking, which we’ve done many times before about racism in football.
 Words alone don’t create change,” she said.
 “Those perpetrating this behavior need to be held accountable.”

-Abdullatif, who is based in Manchester, said she and the other activists hope that the petition will prompt a response from the Football Association and help to implement meaningful action.
+Abdullatif, who is based in Manchester, said she and the other activists hope the petition will prompt a response from the Football Association and help to implement meaningful action.

 In a statement released earlier this week, the association said that it was “appalled” and that it would continue to support players and punish those responsible for racist abuse.